-COMMERCIAL STRAIGHT TRUCK AND PASSENGER DRIVING (CSQ1)
+COMMERCIAL DRIVING - Class B (CSQ1)

-Designed to address the needs of the trucking industry in Georgia.
-It provides basic training in the principles and skills of commercial straight truck and passenger driving operations.
-Through this program, students will obtain the necessary knowledge, skills, and attitudes to enable them to become a safe, skilled, professional, class B commercial truck driver.
-It teaches them to operate commercial straight trucks and passenger vehicles of all different sizes and descriptions on all types of roads.
+The Commercial Driving - Class B certificate program provides basic training in the principles and skills of commercial class B vehicle driving operations.
+Through this program, students will obtain the necessary knowledge, skills, and attitudes to enable them to become a safe, skilled, professional, class B commercial vehicle driver.
+It teaches them to operate commercial straight trucks, school buses and passenger vehicles of all different sizes and descriptions on all types of roads.
 The program prepares students for the Georgia CDL Skills Exam.